CAR &AUTOMOBILE ACCIDENTS

 However, if the accident is a major one or there is serious damage to the vehicles, the police officer will come out to expect the scene and to take statements of the individuals involved in the car crash, their passengers (if any), and witnesses.

-If you’ve been hurt in an accident, contact Stockton Auto Accident Lawyer at Sadiq Law Firm, P.C. today.
+Contact Stockton Auto Accident Lawyer at Sadiq Law Firm, P.C. today.

 Next, document the damage to your vehicle.
 Take pictures of all the damage to your car.
 Take more picture than you need.
 The idea is, you would rather have those picture and not need them, then need them and not have them.

 Also, if you are injured or have pain, get treated.
 This is one of the most important things you can do.
 The best thing is to go to the emergency room (ER) of the local hospital.
 ER doctors and medical staff will take xrays and examine you to make sure you do not have any life threatening injuries.
 This completes two objectives:

 - Second, it documents the fact that you are injured.

 Insurance companies are not in the business of paying out money.
 Your friends and relatives that see you every day in pain will believe you when you tell them that you are injured and cannot work.
 The insurance companies will say that you did not see a doctor, and because you did not do that you are not injured.